-4. Planned expenditure

-Academic year

-i.
-Quality of teaching for all

-Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
+Academic year 2020 -2021 i.
+Quality of teach ing for all Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
 Staff leads and cost When will you review implementation?
-Children make good progress from their starting points Pure Year Group Teaching from EYFS - Year 4 Improving Year 2 results for the past two years.
-Phonics Screening check results.
-GLD improvements at end of EYFS.
+Children make good progress from their starting points Pure Year Group Teaching from EYFS - Year 4 Children's academic, social and emotional needs are better met in smaller year groups.
+And our children benefit from small group direct teaching.
+Phonics Screening Checks.
+GLD improvements at the end of EYFS.
 Monitoring and evaluation of teaching and learning will be rigorous and inform our next steps.
-Year 1 and Year 4 teacher costings.
-June 2020 Children's speech and language needs on entry are addressed.
+We will explore online learning options for our children as they have shown that they can engage well with these during the lockdown period.
+This will further support their learning in the classroom.
+Year 1 and Year 4 teacher costings. £58,301 June 2021 Children's speech and language needs on entry are addressed.
 Welfare Assistant employed for EYFS mornings to allow speech and language work to be delivered by ELKLAN trained Teaching Assistant.
 We trialled this in 2018-2019 and we know this supports our provision in EYFS.
-SENDCO to monitor speech and language provision and impact throughout the school. £13044 June 2020 Total bud daeted cost £75932 iotai budgeted cost | £/5932 ii.
-Targeted support

-Desired outcome Chosen action/approach What is the evidence and rationale for this choice?
+SENDCO to monitor speech and language provision and impact throughout the school.
+Buy in to Speech & Language Service from CWP.
+Utilising the 2 ELKLAN training TAs across the school. £13,308 £2,000 June 2021 Total but dgeted cost £73,609 ii.
+Targeted suppo rt Desired outcome Chosen action/approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
 Staff leads and cost When will you review implementation?
 Children's attendance and punctuality is promoted and supported alongside their mental health needs.
 Learning Mentors provide bespoke support for individuals to support their engagement with learning and their mental health needs.
 The proportion of support needed in our school is high.
-Case studies, supervision and audits will inform our work. £14124 + £15408 + £12192/2 = £6096 = £35628 June 2019

-Total bu dgeted cost £111560

-iii.
-Other approach es

-action/approach for this choice? implemented well?
-When will you review implementation?

-Children can express their thoughts feelings and aspirations Passion for Learning.
+We make good use of ELSA training Learning Mentor and resources to support our children's wellbeing.
+Case studies, supervision and audits will inform our work. £14,172 + £15,468 + £12,252/ = £41,892 £500 June 2021 iii.
+Other approaches Desired outcome Chosen action/approach What is the evidence and rationale for this choice?
+How will you ensure it is implemented well?
+Staff lead When will you review implementation?
+Children can express their thoughts, feelings and ask for help and to have a range of strategies to support them.
+Child can explore their aspirations for the future and set goals.
+Passion for Learning.
 Enrichment Club.
 Sand Play.
 Art Therapy.
-Play Therapy Futures day.
-Some of our children do not belong to clubs outside of school.
+Play Therapy.
+Aspirations work.
+Transition Through a Trauma Lens Project Some of our children do not belong to clubs outside of school.
 Some children require additional 1:1 support to meet their emotional needs.
 All pupils benefit from questioning visitors about future jobs and careers to widen their experience and aspirations.
+Working with West Cheshire College and Passion for Learning on Aspirations Project enables our children to express their future ambitions.
+We have used the grant of £350 from the Virtual School to purchase a selection of games and resources to help us support children on their return after Covid-19.
 Monitoring and evaluation.
 Pupil voice.
 Entry and exit scores for therapeutic work.
 Parental feedback.
-SF June 2020
+SF June 2021 Total budgeted cost

-Total bu dgeted cost Met from school budget